davidmckennirey/davidmckennirey.github.io/_posts/2021-05-12-blunder-write-up.md

   - python
 ---

-I decided to go back to Linux for my next challenge box from TJNull's [list of OSCP-like HackTheBox machines][htb-list].
-This is also the first box from the list that HTB ranked "Medium" so it should bring a nice challenge.
+Sticking with Linux for my next box from TJNull's [list of OSCP-like HackTheBox machines][htb-list], today I am working on Blunder.

 ## Phase 1: Enumeration